GyroSuperintelligence/BabyLM/guides/others/Genetics_Legacy.md

 Parity-Closed Orbits (Self-Mirroring): A key discovery is that the global parity operation (LI, the physical manifestation of UNA) is contained within these equivalence classes.
 This means every orbit is parity-closed—for any state S in an orbit, its mirror image S_mirror is also in the same orbit.
 This aligns perfectly with the CGM axiom that CS is unobservable and UNA (light/reflexivity) acts as a universal confinement.
 The system, at an operational level, cannot distinguish a state from its mirror image; they belong to the same phenomenological "concept."

 The canonical representative for each of the 256 orbits is defined as the state with the smallest 48-bit integer value within that orbit.
-This provides a stable, deterministic way to normalize any state to its fundamental phenomenological type.
+This provides a stable, Traceable way to normalize any state to its fundamental phenomenological type.

 Diagnostic View (Parity-Free Structure): For research and theoretical validation, a secondary, "parity-free" analysis can be performed by computing SCCs on a graph that excludes the LI operation.
 This diagnostic view reveals a much finer structure of 194,698 smaller orbits, including 21,456 chiral (mirror-paired) orbits and 151,786 achiral (self-mirrored) orbits.
 This confirms the foundational role of chirality in the system and quantifies the powerful binding effect of the LI operation, which fuses these smaller structures into the 256 operational orbits.
 This diagnostic data is stored in the phenomenology artifact but is not used by the runtime engines.